OLIMEX/NB-IoT/SOFTWARE/AT_restore_tool/README.md

 In order to install a patched CH340 driver, please run "install_ch340.sh" file:

 1. Open terminal in the directory containing "install_ch340.sh".
-2. Execute the following line:
+2. Execute the following: ./install_ch340.sh

-  ./install_ch340.sh

 The reason is that this script allows CH340T to operate at higher baudrate and enables auto-reset function, which is not supported with the official ch340 drivers for Linux.